-Based solely on review of the copies of such forms filed electronically with the Commission, or written representations from certain reporting persons, the Company believes that during 2021 all Section 16(a) filing requirements applicable to its officers and directors were met, except for the inadvertent failure of Director Andrew Briggs to file one Form 4 in a timely manner in 2021 regarding multiple sale transactions.
+Based solely on review of the copies of such forms filed electronically with the Commission, or written representations from certain reporting persons, the Company believes that during 2022 all Section 16(a) filing requirements applicable to its officers and directors were met.
 The Company believes that all delinquent reports on Form 4 have been filed with the SEC.